flutter/flutter/specs/modules.md

 relative order as those elements were first seen by the parser.

-When a library imports a module, it actually imports all the libraries that were declared by that module except the element tree library.
+When a library imports a module, it actually imports all the libraries that were declared by that module except the aforementioned element tree library.

 At the end of the ``<script>`` block's source, if it parsed correctly and completely, the following code is appended: